p1n00/AUTOPICKER/README.md

 > Any ideas or modificatios will be thanked

 # DISCLAIMER
-- I dont responsabilice if Riot clasifies this program as a hack and ban you.
+- I dont take any responsability if Riot clasifies this program as a hack and ban you.